Güzelce Ali Pasha

 Güzelce Ali Pasha (Ali Pasha the Handsome; died 9 March 1621), also known as Çelebi Ali Pasha or İstanköylü Ali Pasha, was an Ottoman statesman and military figure.
 He was Kapudan Pasha (grand admiral of the Ottoman Navy) around 1617 and Grand Vizier of the Ottoman Empire from 1619 to 1621.

 He was the son of İstanköylü Ahmed Pasha, an Ottoman governor of Tunis.

-In 1616 he married Fatma Sultan, a daughter of Sultan Mehmed III and his consort Handan Hatun.
+In 1616, he married Fatma Sultan, the daughter of Sultan Mehmed III and his consort Handan Hatun.

 Güzelce Ali Pasha died of inflammation of the gallbladder on 9 March 1621, although there were rumours that Sultan Osman II himself had crept into Ali's tent and strangled him with his own hands due to an ill-advised military campaign on the Polish borderlands.
 He was of Turk origin.

+Ottoman navy under ‘Ali Paşa’s command, Şehnāme-i Nādirī, TPML, H. 1124, 28b-29a.